Euphaedra karschi

 Euphaedra karschi is a butterfly in the family Nymphalidae.
 It was described by Max Bartel in 1905.
-It is found in Cameroon and the Democratic Republic of the Congo.
+It is found in Cameroon, Gabon and the Democratic Republic of the Congo.

 Description

 E. karschi Bartel, like xypete, has a white apical spot on the forewing and the greater part of the hindwing beneath red; the subapical band of the forewing is whitish, very narrow (about as in preussi) and sharply defined; it consists of 3 small anterior spots and a large one, placed more distally, in cellule 3.
 On the underside of the fore wing the subapical band is white and proximally only narrowly bordered with black;

 the under surface of the hindwing coloured and marked almost exactly as in the typical xypete.
 Probably only a form of the latter.
 North-West Cameroons.